 The first printable is a fun little poem that you and your child can read together.
 It teaches how to count by 5 and I highly recommend using your best pirate voice to get the full effect.

-The next two worksheets show pool balls with missing numbers on them.
+The next worksheet shows pool balls with missing numbers on them.
 The numbers start at 5 and go up to 60.
 Have your child count by 5's to fill in the missing numbers.

-The last two worksheets are similar, but instead of numbers ranging from 5-60, there are three rows of pool balls.
+The third worksheet is similar, but instead of numbers ranging from 5-60, there are three rows of pool balls.
 The concept is the same, fill in the missing numbers, but the task is a bit harder as your child will have to determine the numbers instead of simply counting up by fives.
+Each row is its own sequence so instead of starting with the first row and continuing on until the end of the sheet, your child will have to look at each row individually to determine which numbers to write.

-When you're done teaching your child how to count by fives, be sure to continue on with the lessons below or review the previous unit on fours.
+When you're done teaching your child how to count by fives, be sure to continue on with the next lesson on twos or review the previous unit on tens.
+You can also find more counting worksheets or get a head start on learning multiplication.